Jacketbone810/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A small project I worked on for The Odin Project
+A small rock-paper-scissors project I worked on for The Odin Project.

+It is playable in the console by calling 'game()'.